arthurkushman/php-wss/README.md

 ## Library comes with several main options
 Server:
 - it`s a web-socket server for multiple connections with decoding/encoding for all events out of the box (with Dependency Injected MessageHandler)
-- it has GET uri parser, so You can easily use any templates
+- it has GET uri parser, so you can easily use any templates
-- multiple process per user connections support, so You can fork processes to speed up performance deciding how many client-connections should be there
+- multiple process per user connections support, so you can fork processes to speed up performance deciding how many client-connections should be there
 - broadcasting message(s) to all clients
 - origin check
+- ssl server run

 Client:
 - You have the ability to handshake (which is performed automatically) and send messages to server